Surfboardv2ray/v2ray-refiner/README.md

 * Host: Hostname pointing to your server's IP Address (If on Cloudflare, switch the PROXY to OFF)
 * Port: 80

 🟠 Get the latest version of the [Non-TLS V2ray Refiner Worker Script](https://github.com/Surfboardv2ray/v2ray-refiner/releases/latest/download/_worker.js), copy and paste/upload the entire content to your Cloudflare worker and hit deploy.
+(Alternatively, you could copy the worker script from [here](./nontls_worker.js))

 🟠 Open the deployed version of the worker and enter the Non-TLS config you created on your VPS.
 Set the hostname to the one you created in step 2.
 Enter a clean Cloudflare IP address that works on your network, and finally, hit `Refine Config`.